FrankYufeiYang/OpenMP/README.md

 Non-associativity of floating-point calculation
 When calculating two floating-point numbers A and B, we don’t always get the same result.
 For example,  and  don’t give the same result as expected from regular arithmetic principles.
 If we look into the two results, the difference often doesn’t show up until after many digits after the decimal point.
 This means the two results effectively have the same value.
 However, because binary encoding for floating-point numbers is so different from decimal representation, the computer will always recognize them as two different numbers.
 This requires us to implement a comparison function for floating-points, so that within a certain range of error, ε, the function will give a positive answer.
 We implemented such a function in main.cpp.
 Paralleling
 Part 1 has 3 subroutines, that is,  finding mean, finding sum, finding top values.
 We parallel the code base on the original serial code by adding OpenMP directives directly.
-Unlike homework 3, we don’t need to address the issue when N is not a multiple of P, because OpenMP automatically deals with it.
+Unlike the Thread project, we don’t need to address the issue when N is not a multiple of P, because OpenMP automatically deals with it.
 OpenMP and Thread